An incredibly moist and delicious, autumn inspired spice cake. JUMP TO RECIPE

 - Preheat the oven to 350 degrees.
 Line the bottom of a 9-inch round cake pan with a circle of parchment paper and spray with cooking spray.

-- Finely grate the zucchini (no need to peel it) and place it on a clean dish towel or piece of cheesecloth.
+- Finely grate the zucchini and place it on a clean dish towel or piece of cheesecloth.
 Twist it tightly into a ball to wring out all the water/liquid.
 You can also use a nut milk bag if you have one.
 Set aside

 - In a large bowl whisk together the almond flour, tapioca starch, baking soda, ginger, cinnamon, nutmeg, cloves, and salt.
 Add the zucchini, eggs, maple syrup, almond milk, molasses, vinegar, and vanilla, and stir until smooth.